Lhawks202/Query_Curious/README.md

 - Katie Baek ::
 - Sofia Utoft ::

-## Running locally
+## Setting up your environment
+1. Clone the repo
+2. Download the `northwind.sqlite` binary from releases
+3. Place that binary in `<project-root>/northwind/`
-1. Run `flask --app northwind init-db` to update the Northwind DB schema
+4. Run `flask --app northwind init-db` to update the Northwind DB schema

 ## Testing
 To generate a full interactable testing report on coverage you can view in a web browser: